The Science of; Why does salt water boil faster?

 The team and I had the opportunity to look over the recipe for this delicious fish pepper soup.

-Bring water to a boil, then add garlic, onions, lemons, old bay seasoning, and thyme… After it boils, add the rinsed fish…” These were some of the phases in their methodology column that we noted… Despite the fact that both lists had identical ingredients, it was discovered that one differed from the other by one step.
+Despite the fact that both lists had identical ingredients, we discovered that one differed from the other by one step.
 One student stated that we add salt to the water and bring it to a boil, whereas the other stated that we let the water boil before adding salt.
-This piqued our interest, so we decided to put it to the test to know which of the two would boil faster; saltwater or freshwater?
+This piqued our interest, so we decided to put it to the test to know which of the two would boil faster: saltwater or freshwater?

 What is a boil?